-‘Solar Cascade' puts on quite a show in late summer and early fall with their arching stems and golden flowers.
+‘Solar Cascade' puts on quite a show in late summer and early fall with its arching stems and golden flowers.
 Plant in groups for best effect.
 The foliage remains attractive all season long.
 Drought tolerant once established.
 Easy to grow, well-behaved addition to the garden.
-Attracts butterflies, hummingbirds and native bees.
+Attracts butterflies, hummingbirds, and native bees.

 North Creek Unique™ - This unique assortment has been discovered or introduced to the trade and shared with the world by North Creek Nursery.